wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/run-advanced-mailbox-migrations/includes/3-run-pst-migration.md

 The steps involved in importing a PST file using the PST Import tool in the Microsoft 365 compliance center are illustrated in the following diagram.
+The Messaging administrator should follow the steps defined in the PST import workflow (the center column in the diagram).

+> [!NOTE]
-The Messaging administrator should follow the steps defined in the PST import workflow (the center column in the diagram), although some portions of the process will vary depending on whether the Network upload or Drive shipping option is selected.
+> Some portions of the process will vary depending on whether the Network upload or Drive shipping option is selected.

 :::image type="content" source="../media/pst-import-workflow-bedfcf72.png" alt-text="Diagram showing the steps involved in importing a PST file using the Import service in the Security and Compliance Center":::